AlgoveraAI/handbook/docs/Developer/02-JupyterLab Extention.md

 - send Ocean to a test wallet (required for interacting with Ocean Market)
 - prompts a MetaMask signature

+`app.ocean.check_wallet()`

+- check the ETH and OCEAN balances in the environment test wallet

+`app.ocean.check_dt_wallet(did: str, pool_address: str)`

+- check the balance of a specific datatoken in the environment test wallet

+`app.ocean.buy_dt(did: str, pool_address: str)`

+- buy a datatoken with the environment test wallet

+`app.ocean.buy_at(did: str, pool_address: str)`

+- buy an algorithm token with the environment test wallet

 `app.ocean.buy_and_download(did: str, pool_address: str)`